sakusanpuwan/spring-boot/README.md

 # Introduction to Spring Framework

-Spring simplifies the creation of Java enterprise applications by providing comprehensive tools for various architectures and integrating support for Groovy and Kotlin on the JVM.
+Spring simplifies the creation of Java enterprise applications by providing comprehensive tools for various architectures and types of applications

 ## Key Benefits of Spring
-- **Enterprise Framework**: One of the most popular frameworks for Java, ideal for developing enterprise web applications and services.
+- **Enterprise Framework**: One of the most popular frameworks for Java, ideal for developing enterprise web applications and services by providing various modules (IoC, MVC, AOP, Data, etc.)
 - **Enhanced Productivity**: Accelerates and improves Java web development.

 ## Spring Boot
-A streamlined toolset within the Spring ecosystem, Spring Boot enables rapid project setup with features that allow you to:
+A streamlined toolset that extends the Spring framework, Spring Boot enables rapid project setup by providing pre-configured settings and autoconfiguration with features that allow you to:
+- **Develop microservices**: Simplify the development of microservices by having built-in support (e.g REST APIs, databases)
-- **Database Integration**: Connect Java applications to databases and manage data with SQL.
+- **Integrate databases**: Connect Java applications to databases and manage data with SQL.
-- **Routing**: Define routes using controllers.
+- **Enable routing**: Define routes using controllers.
-- **CRUD Operations**: Implement methods to read, write, update, and delete data in the database.
+- **Perform CRUD operations**: Implement methods to read, write, update, and delete data in the database.

 Spring and Spring Boot together empower efficient, scalable Java application development.